 TGaz Editor: Change the following paragraphs on page 98 at line 4 as follows

+The Fine Timing Measurement frame is an Action frame, exept when transmitted in an A-MPDU it is an Action No Ack frame.
 The Fine Timing Measurement frame is used to support the FTM procedure described in 11.21.6 (Fine timing measurement (FTM) procedure).
 The format of the Fine Timing Measurement frame Action field is shown in Figure 9-896 (Fine Timing Measurement frame Action field format).

-The Fine Timing Measurement frame is of type Action No Ack when aggregated along with an R2I LMR in an FTM session based on TB ranging, see 11.21.6.5.1 (Availability Window parameter modification); and non-TB ranging, see 11.21.6.6.2 (TB ranging and non-TB ranging session termination).
-Otherwise, the Fine Timing Measurement frame is of type Action. (#3813, #3815)